pascallaliberte/sharpen.page/_posts/2021-01-15-no-you-dont-need-social-proof.md

 With a [struggle-first page](/struggle-first) like this, you'll get people talking, buying, reporting back and telling others.
 You'll then have plenty of material for displaying the good social proof on your site.

 In the meantime, no need to rush to get that "social proof" checkbox checked off.
 Just focus on the visitor's mental back and forth.
-There's plenty other things you can do to add appeal, reduce anxieties, and help your visitor make a decision.
+There's plenty other things you can do to add appeal, reduce anxieties, and help your visitor make a decision to fix their struggle, with your thing.

 Stay sharp.